 Think very carefully before going into business with friends or family, it can complicate things and consider what would happen to the relationships if the business goes wrong; think first about what skills are needed for the business.

 It pays to conduct some due diligence to check the person out – go through their CV and history and conduct a thorough online search – at the end of the day do you really trust this person?

 Also consider timing, you might know some great people but it might be best for them to stay in the day jobs, save some cash and moonlight on the startup and jump ship once a key milestone is achieved or until they just need to be ‘knee deep’ in the startup.

-So pick great people to work with, keep learning and enjoy the startup business journey.
+So to build a great startup team pick great people to work with, keep learning and enjoy the startup business journey.